 Secondly, Parents are the role models for the children and therefore parents must always be honest with the children.
-There may be some questions which are not age appropriate to answer to the children, and they may be embarrassing for the children to tell the truth, but it must be tackled smartly and give the convincing answer to the children so that they also feel the responsibility being honest for any subject matter.
+There may be some questions which are not age-appropriate to answer to the children, and they may be embarrassing for the children to tell the truth, but they must be tackled smartly and given the convincing answer to the children so that they also feel the responsibility for being honest for any subject matter.

-The children should have trust that the parents will always be there to support, protect and fight for them until they are true to their parents.
+The children should trust that their parents will always be there to support, protect and fight for them until they are true to their parents.

-Because if there is a lie between any relationships, the relationship breaks and then it takes a lot of time to rebuild that same trust again.
+Because if there is a lie between any relationship, the relationship breaks and then it takes a lot of time to rebuild that same trust again.

-Thirdly, Parents must tell the children that honesty is everything for them and they do not believe in punishment.
-Parents must explain the consequences of honest and dishonest reply.
+Thirdly, Parents must tell the children that honesty is everything to them and they do not believe in punishment.
+Parents must explain the consequences of honest and dishonest replies.

-When the children understand the difference in both the outcomes, they realise that honesty is better for them.
-They also understand that being honest is more important for the parent then the punishment.
+When the children understand the difference in both outcomes, they realize that honesty is better for them.
+They also understand that being honest is more important for the parent than the punishment.

-These are the ways by which the parents can teach their children to be honest.
-Once the children learn to be honest with the parents, they will forever remain honest with any everyone because they have developed a personality which can deal with the confrontation at any stage of life.
+These are the ways by which parents can teach their children to be honest.
+Once the children learn to be honest with their parents, they will forever remain honest with everyone because they have developed a personality which can deal with confrontation at any stage of life.

 2 Develop the feeling of gratification: